Greek Desserts and Sweets Recipes

 With many nuts - such as walnuts, pistachios, hazelnuts and almonds being in abundance in Greece, it is no surprise to see these nuts used widely in their desserts.

-either rolled up as a filling in pastry or a small sprinkling over the top of other desserts.
+Used in baklava and Kataifi, either rolled up as a filling in pastry or a small sprinkling over the top of other desserts.

 In Greece you will find sweet shops, called Zacharoplasteion, dedicated just to making these sweets.
 People will buy from here to have at home or what has now become very popular in Greece, if you are invited to a dinner party or it is somebodys birthday or name day, and you need to take a gift you can go to one of these sweet shops and order either an elaborate cake or a selection of honey drenched pastries, then the shop assistant will pack them into a decorative cake box, followed by more decorations, an elaborate ribbon tied around the box and made into a beautiful bow.